fission/examples/java/README.md

 ## Getting Started

-Create a Fission Go environment with the default Go runtime image (this does not include the build environment):
+Create a Fission Java environment with the default JVM runtime image (this does not include the build environment):

 ```bash
 fission environment create --name java --image fission/jvm-env --builder fission/jvm-builder